Nickson2008/hello-world/README.md

 I am also a Kenyan Citizen by birth
 I love what i do which is to make a difference everywhere is go I have a blessed family
-And many other endless things about me that are endless and endless
+And many other endless things about me that are endless and endless and more endless